open/close all folders

 - Ringo Oginome's real goal and the corollary of her "Project M" (in which "M" = "maternity") in Mawaru-Penguindrum.
 Ringo's dead sister Momoka had planned her whole life with the goal of being happy with her boyfriend Tabuki, culminating with her writing in her diary that she and Tabuki would have kids.
 Desperate to get her and Momoka's parents back together, Ringo took up Momoka's goals to "become Momoka" and mend her broken family life, therefore she wanted to be impregnated by Tabuki.
 And she didn't stop at ANYTHING to try getting her "happy ending"... at least until her friend and future Love Interest Shouma LOUDLY called her out on it, got hit by a car to protect her, and later told her "you should Be Yourself, not your older sister".

 - 2001 Nights had stories on a group of New Generation, a new strain of humans who became adapted to space, collecting genetic samples (both through sexual intercourse and laboratory methods) from older generation male.
-Later, the final chapter on their meeting with a group of children with 400 years old DNA, who would possibly had their DNA extracted lethally, explained their motives on collective primeval genes to diversify genepool, which would be limited with only a small populace on board theri ship—Tachyonian—in their eternal voyage.
+Later, the final chapter explained their motives on collecting primeval genes—including almost harvesting children of 400-year old DNA from the beginning of the manga—which are needed to diversify gene pool for their eternal voyage on board their ship Tachyonian.

 - Similar to Wicked City, but played much much lighter: Koshi and Momoko's Arranged Marriage in Sumomo Mo Momo Mo is for the purposes of siring a child to cement a treaty between two powerful martial arts clans.